Whose consent is required?

 The application for a court order dispensing with consent is made by the Secretary of DHHS or the adoption agency in a non-relative situation.
 Dispensation is rarely used in Victoria.
 Permanent care orders under the CYF Act are now used (see “Permanent care orders” in The Children’s Court).

-The grounds on which consent can be dispensed with are:
+Consent can be dispensed with when:

-5 that the person has for at least a year failed, without reasonable cause, to discharge parental obligations;
+5 the person has for at least a year failed, without reasonable cause, to discharge parental obligations;

-6 that the person has a mental or physical disability preventing the needs of the child from being met;
+6 the person has a mental or physical disability preventing the needs of the child from being met;

-8 that there are any other special circumstances by reason of which the consent may be properly dispensed with (s 43 Adoption Act).
+8 there are any other special circumstances by reason of which the consent may be properly dispensed with (s 43 Adoption Act).

 It is usual for an order dispensing with parental consent to be sought on more than one of the above grounds; the court requires substantial proof that the grounds apply in a particular case.
 Where an application is being made to the court for the order dispensing with parental consent, a copy of the application must be served on the Secretary of DHHS at least 30 days before the hearing, or at such other time as set by the judge, together with a copy of all documents proposed to be used in support of the application.
-An Affidavit of Service must also be filed.
-The Secretary of DHHS may apply to the court for leave to intervene in the proceedings (r 10(5) Adoption Rules).
+An affidavit of service must also be filed.
+The Secretary of DHHS may apply to the court for leave to intervene in the proceedings (r 15 Adoption Rules).